 - Using a sharp paring knife and Chef's knife and cutting board, slice potatoes into quarters.

-- Peel and cut sweet potatoes into chunks.
+- Peel and cut sweet potatoes (or butternut squash) into chunks.
 Peel and slice carrots into bite-size pieces.
-Slice onion into chunks.
+Slice sweet onion into chunks and mushrooms in half.

 - Place all vegetables into a large bowl.
 Drizzle extra virgin olive oil over the prepared vegetables and sprinkle with kosher salt and freshly ground black pepper.
 Stir to combine.
 Set aside until after the chicken has browned.

-- Once the chicken has marinated for the proper time, preheat oven to 400 degrees.
+- Once the chicken has marinated for the proper time, preheat oven to 400℉.
 Remove chicken from brine.
 Rinse and pat dry.
 Sprinkle with garlic salt.

-- Bake chicken in preheated oven for 30-40 minutes until a meat thermometer inserted in center of thighs measures 165-170 degrees.
+- Bake chicken in preheated oven for 30-40 minutes until a meat thermometer inserted in center of thighs measures 165-170℉.
 Cover with foil and keep warm.

 - Pour water in the browning skillet and heat to capture the frond and juices from the skillet.
 Pour chicken frond over the vegetables.
 Stir to coat vegetables.
 Cover with tinfoil and bake for 45-60 minutes until vegetables are tender, stirring once or twice during baking.